Strategy & Governance

 Then someone adds a form rebuild.
 A CRM cleanup.
 A new reporting dashboard.
 Someone suggests updating the website copy too.
 Suddenly the original work is blocked behind a pile of adjacent work.

 The team is not failing.
 The scope boundary is missing.
+Projects stall here because scope creep is never named until it derails the plan.

 Simple governance fix: Define what is in scope and what is not before work is approved.
 If adjacent work matters, phase it instead of quietly absorbing it.
+Write it down: "Phase 1 is intake form only.
+Dashboard work is Phase 2."

 You finally have a sequence.
 The team begins making progress.